Scotchester/jellybeans/_posts/2017-04-10-teenee-beanee-americana-medley.md

 ## Size and shape

-Pretty good showing here, Teanee Beanee.
+Pretty good showing here, Teenee Beanee.
 The beans are close to a true bean shape, being mostly rounded with a fairly consistent dimple.
 Occasionally one of the long ends of a bean will get too pointy,